BerkayKOCAK/cloud-speech-to-text-transcribe-script/readme.md

 Your converted files will be in convert_output.
 Dont mess with this folder if you dont know what you do !!!
 Results of the Speech To Text process will be saved in "csv_output" folder.

-usage: main.py [-h] ServiceProvider Subscription Region Endpoint_id
+usage: .\main.py ServiceProvider Subscription Region Endpoint_id